Metal Roof vs. Shingles Cost: What Impacts How Much You Pay?

 One benefit of shingles is that you can easily replace individual shingles without having to redo the entire roof.
 Shingles are available at any home improvement store, and asphalt sheets are also easy for homeowners or contractors to work with since they can be cut down to size.
 However, because the material isn’t as durable, you may find yourself replacing shingles when severe weather strikes.
 Pooling water and damp conditions can cause algae and mold to develop on the shingles, making them vulnerable to cracks and other damage.
 Cracks and damage can then lead to more extensive damage to the roof structure, meaning subsequent (possibly expensive) repairs.

 If you live in a region that is prone to severe storms, especially harsh winds, a metal roof is often a more sensible option.
-The metal roofing cost may be higher up front, but you’re less likely to deal with punctures, breaks, tears, and leaks in a metal roof than a shingle one.
+The metal roofing cost may be higher up front, but you’re less likely to deal with punctures, breaks, tears, and leaks in a metal roof than in a shingle one.
 If your roof is sloped, a metal roof is even more beneficial since the damage is more likely to occur on flat surfaces.

 5. Metal roofs can help lower energy costs.